verbose/verb/docs/README.tmpl.md

 > {%= description %}

 * Use Verb to generate and maintain markdown documentation for your projects.
-Use [Assemble](https://github.com/assemble/assemble) to generate a website from your Verb docs!
 * Get [verb-cli](https://github.com/assemble/verb-cli) to use Verb globally from the command line
 * Get [generator-verb](https://github.com/assemble/generator-verb) to add documentation templates, or initialize docs for new projects
 * Read [the documentation](./DOCS.md) to learn more about Verb.